 - Fraying of windings with worn spots: Look out for visual signs of damage or wear and tear on the windings.

 If you are not constrained by budget and are a learner or amateur player, it is recommended to replace the strings at least every three to four months.
 This period can be six months if you clean your guitar strings regularly with string cleaners and conditioners and none of the above signs are visible.

 Making Your Own String Set

 If you do not like any one of the prepackaged string sets available in the market or want to experiment, you can purchase single strings and make a custom string set.
-Other cheaper alternative is to buy complete standard set and replace one or two individual strings of your choice.
+Another cheaper alternative is to buy a complete standard set and replace one or two individual strings of your choice.

 Take care that you do not mix grossly disproportionate strings.
 This combination will neither feel nor sound balanced together.

-Change in gauge may require adjustment in string height at the bridge saddle, neck and nut.
+Change in gauge may require adjustment in string height at the bridge saddle, neck, and nut.